 Do you have a "Show and Share" time?
 Yes.
 "Show and Tell" is held every Thursday.
 Children are asked to bring in and share with the class an item from home that relates to the current teaching theme.

 How can I enroll my child?
-2018- 2019 enrollment opened December 8, 2017.
-To enroll your child for the Fall of 2018, you must return a completed application form and a $50.00 deposit to hold your place.
-Applications may be submitted via email or by regular postal service delivery starting December 8, 2017.
-E-mailed applications will hold your child's place for one week after arrival at school and become final when we receive the fifty dollar deposit.
+2020- 2021 enrollment opened January 2020.
+To enroll your child for the Fall of 2020, you must return a completed application form and a $100.00 deposit to hold your place.
+Applications may be submitted via email or by regular postal service delivery starting January 2020.
+E-mailed applications will hold your child's place for one week after arrival at school and become final when we receive the one hundred dollar deposit.
 All deposits are non-refundable.
 Upon enrollment of your child, the deposit will be applied to the first semester's tuition.
 All applications will be dated as received.
 Children who live within Quince Orchard boundaries will be given priority over other children.
 The vast majority of public high school offer similar programs, and recruit primarily from their own boundaries.